 The CROP project aims to:

-- Greatly increase federal and state resources for trespass grow reclamation and enforcement
+- Secure and increase state and federal resources for trespass grow reclamation

-- Implement a statewide public education campaign, focusing on public service announcements about human health and environmental impacts of unregulated cannabis use
+- Implement a statewide public education campaign, focusing on the human health risks associated with ingesting unregulated cannabis